Toward Highly Efficient and Private Submodular Maximization via Matrix-Based Acceleration: Data Structures and Main Algorithm

-\section{Dynamic Inner Product Estimation}
+\subsection{Dynamic Inner Product Estimation}

-Now we describe our data structure design for inner product estimation. \begin{definition}[Online Approximate Adaptive Inner Product Estimation] Given a set $\{x_1,x_2,\cdots,x_n\}$ of $d$-dimensional vectors, the goal of online approximate adaptive inner product estimation is to design a data structure with at least the following two procedures \textsc{Update} and \textsc{Query}: \begin{itemize} \item \textsc{Update}$(i\in[n],z\in\R^d)$.
-It supports to replace $x_i$ by $z$. \item \textsc{Query}$(q\in\R^d)$.
+Now we describe our data structure design for inner product estimation, IPE.
+First, we give a definition describe IPE's main function. \begin{definition}[Online Approximate Adaptive Inner Product Estimation] Given a set $\{x_1,x_2,\cdots,x_n\}$ of $d$-dimensional vectors, the goal of online approximate adaptive inner product estimation is to design a data structure with the procedures \textsc{Update} and \textsc{Query}: \textsc{Update}$(i\in[n],z\in\R^d)$.
+It supports to replace $x_i$ by $z$. \textsc{Query}$(q\in\R^d)$.
 Given a query vector $q$, it returns a set $\{\wt{w}_i\}_{i=1}^n$ with guarantee that for any $i\in [n]$, $\wt{w}_i$ is close to $\langle q,x_i \rangle$ with a high joint probability.
-How precise this needs to be can be determined by practical demands. \end{itemize} \end{definition}
+How precise this needs to be can be determined by practical demands. \end{definition}